 Awards will be based on the overall merit of the application and its ability to meet established CDBG goals and objectives.
-Community MT will review CDBG Planning Grant applications and evaluate the extent to which each proposed planning project relates to the criteria below.
-The director of Commerce makes final decisions on grant awards.
+CDD-Community MT staff will review CDBG Planning grant applications and evaluate the extent to which each proposed planning project relates to the criteria below.
+The Department of Director of Commerce Director makes final decisions on grant awards.

-Awards may be delayed due to fluctuation of the federal budget and state allocation.
+Awards may be delayed due to fluctuation of the Federal budget and State allocation.

-Community MT will first review each application for completeness.
-During this review, the review team may contact an applicant to discuss any concerns or questions, or to request additional information or documentation.
-The review team may require additional information from the applicant to clarify information presented in the application; however, the applicant may only submit additional information after the initial application if and when specifically requested by the review team.
+CDD Community MT staff will first review each application for completeness.
+During this review, staff the review team may contact an applicant to discuss any concerns or questions, or to request additional information or documentation.
+Staff The review team may require additional information from the applicant to clarify information presented in the application; however, the applicant may only submit additional information after the initial application if and when specifically requested by staffthe review team.

-Applicants for CDBG Planning Grant funds will be evaluated as to how the proposed long-term planning project meets each of the application criteria and its consistency with the overall goal of helping communities address their greatest needs, concerns and issues - especially whether it addresses the needs of LMI households and is likely to achieve substantial community impact.
-The Community MT review team will consider the overall quality of the application, including measurable project goals, tasks and activities; a well-developed work plan and budget; and easily identifiable deliverables, in making award decisions.
+Applicants for CDBG planning grant funds will be evaluated as to how the proposed long-term planning project meets each of the application criteria, consistent with the overall goal of helping communities address their greatest needs, concerns and issues, and especially address the needs of local-to-income_LMI households, combined with the likelihood to achieve substantial community impact.
+The Community MT review team_CDD-staff will consider the overall quality of the application, including measurable project goals, tasks, and activities, a well-developed work plan and budget, and easily identifiable deliverables, in making award decisions.

-Priority will be given to planning projects that enhance the unique and resilient characteristics of all communities by (1) investing in healthy, safe, walkable downtowns and neighborhoods - rural, urban and suburban; (2) encouraging development and community revitalization that utilizes existing infrastructure and community services; and (3) aligning with the community's long-range vision and goals.
+Priority will be given to planning projects that enhance the unique and resilient characteristics of all communities by: 1) investing in healthy, safe, walkable downtowns and neighborhoods - rural, urban, and suburban; 2) encourages development and community revitalization that utilizes existing infrastructure and community services; and 3) aligns with the community's long-range vision and goals.

-Commerce will notify successful applicants of a CDBG Planning Grant award by sending a formal award letter electronically with a hard copy to follow.
-The completed application, including any written modifications resulting from the review of the application by the Community MT review team and approved by Commerce, will be incorporated into the grant contract between Commerce and the successful applicant.
-The grant contract must be executed by an authorized agent of the local government.
-See the "Administrative Procedures and Requirements" section for more information.
+Commerce will notify successful applicants of a CDBG Planning grant award by sending a formal award letter electronically with a hard copy to follow.
+The completed application, including any written modifications resulting from the review of the application by CDD the Community MT review team staff and approved by the

+Department, will be incorporated into the grant contract between Commerce and the successful applicant.
+The grant contract must be executed by an authorized agent of the local government (see Administrative Procedures and Requirements section for more information).-